Founder/CEO – EBSCO Information Services

-In 1983, Mr. Collins co-founded a company specializing in indexing and abstracting of periodical information, which was subsequently purchased by EBSCO Industries, Inc. He has overseen the explosive growth that has taken EBSCO from a niche provider of print indexes in the 1980s to what is today one of the world’s most important for-fee internet research services.
-He has guided the company to very strong organic growth, combined with a steady stream of over 60 strategic acquisitions.
-EBSCO Information Services is now the leading online research service serving educational institutions and public libraries, offering the most used abstract/index and full text databases in the world.
-Over the last several years, EBSCO has expanded its product offerings and is now a leading e-book aggregator, discovery service provider, point-of-care content provider to medical institutions, and the largest provider to academic libraries of collection development and purchasing services for books.
+In 1983, while in college, Tim co-founded a company specializing in indexing and abstracting of periodical information, which was subsequently purchased by EBSCO Industries, Inc. He oversaw the explosive growth that took EBSCO from a niche provider of print indexes in the 1980s to what it is today — one of the world’s most important for-fee Internet research services.
+He has guided the company to very strong organic growth, combined with a steady stream of more than 60 strategic acquisitions.
+EBSCO Information Services is now the leading online research service for educational institutions and public libraries, offering the most-used databases in the world.
+Over the last several years, EIS has expanded its product offerings and is now a leading e-book aggregator, a discovery service provider, a point-of-care content provider to medical institutions, and the largest provider of collection development and purchasing services for books for academic libraries.

-As a business leader in Massachusetts, Mr. Collins was named a North Shore Chamber of Commerce Distinguished Leader 2012, in addition to being named to the inaugural North Shore 100, a list of the top business leaders on the North Shore.
-He is a Founder of the Museum of the American Revolution in Philadelphia, and the Collins Career and Resource Center at the Peter T. Paul School of Business and Economics at his alma mater, the University of New Hampshire, bears his name.
+Tim is a collector of historical artifacts related to American history and is a Founder and past Board Member of the Museum of the American Revolution in Philadelphia.
+The Collins Career and Resource Center at the Peter T. Paul School of Business and Economics at his alma mater, the University of New Hampshire, bears his name.

-Mr. Collins lives on the North Shore of Boston with his wife Emily and two children.
+Tim lives on the North Shore of Boston with his wife Emily and they have two children.